DocOfi/datasciencecoursera/Capstone_Project/README.md

 The .R files contain the codes to create the shiny app presentation.
 You can view the app by clicking on this link [Predicting the Next Word](https://docofi.shinyapps.io/capstone/)

-To download the content of this repository as a .zip file, click on the Download ZIP button.
-If you have a GitHub account, you can fork the content so you'll have a copy on your GitHub account.